-copy\term(+Term, -Copy, -Gs)
+$copy\term(+Term, -Copy, -Gs)$

-Create a regular term Copy as a copy of Term (without any attributes), and a list Gs of goals that when executed reinstate all attributes onto Copy.
+Create a regular term Copy as a copy of Term (without any attributes), and a list Gs of goals that represents the attributes.
+The goal maplist(call,Gs) recreates the attributes for Copy.
 The nonterminal attribute\goals//1, as defined in the modules the attributes stem from, is used to convert attributes to lists of goals.

-'''

-copy_term_nat(+Term, -Copy)
+copy\term\nat(+Term, -Copy)

-'''